Problem-Company-Toolkit/rabbitmqstore/README.md

 ## Logging

 `rabbitmqstore` provides customizable logging capabilities to keep track of the events and errors occurring in the package.
+There are two ways to configure the logger:

+1. Passing in your own preconfigured `*zap.Logger`.
-The logger can be configured using the `LoggerOpts` field in the `Options` struct, allowing you to set the desired log level, log encoding, and custom logger.
+2. Using the `LoggerOpts` field in the `Options` struct, allowing you to set the desired log level, log encoding, and custom logger.
+3. Setting the log level using the environment variable `RABBITMQSTORE_LOG_LEVEL`.

+### Configuring logger using LoggerOpts

 ```go
 import (